Lectures by

 (4/8/81)

 The great mystery of life lies in the silence of life.
 It is in silence that the soul can be heard to speak.
 It is in the silence that the inner guidance comes.
-It is in the expression that silence is golden that the individual falls back on his inner resources and seeks council within his own Being.
+As in the expression that “silence is golden,” in silence the individual falls back on his inner resources and seeks counsel within his own Being.
 Speech and activity express the outer surface aspect of the human, and the inner silence fathoms the depths of one's own soul.

-Knowledge often may be erroneous, but wisdom never is.
-And, when one speaks in wisdom each quiet word has deep meaning.
-The best and proven way of the ages to gain wisdom, greater intelligence and true human and godly qualities is through Transcendental Meditation; the way of silence where one is able to merge human consciousness with universal or supreme consciousness, and thereby greatly increase his own human mind, body and soul to ultimately attain a cosmic status.
-In the process of the doing one does give added strength and stability to his own character.
-Also, in being connected to one's own source one can now move through life with a greater harmony and rhythm and rapidly accomplish the true plan or purpose of life.
-One slowly begins to see the truth of life and to understand the inner workings of nature, and knowing this one then strives to keep himself in tune with nature.
-One no longer has to have pure faith in life, or no faith at all, because one is now experiencing one's self at an innermost core of one's own being.
+Knowledge may be erroneous, but wisdom never is.
+When one speaks in wisdom each quiet word has deep meaning.
+The best and proven way of the ages to gain wisdom, greater intelligence and true human and godly qualities is through Transcendental Meditation.
+Transcendental Meditation is the way of silence where one is able to merge human consciousness with universal or supreme consciousness, and thereby greatly increase one's mind, body and soul to ultimately attain a cosmic status.
+In the process of meditating one adds strength and stability to one's character.
+Also, in being connected to one's source one moves through life with greater harmony and rhythm and rapidly accomplishes the true plan or purpose of life.
+One slowly begins to see the truth of life and to understand the inner workings of nature, and knowing this one then strives to keep oneself in tune with nature.
+One no longer has to rely purely on faith, because one is now experiencing one's Self, the innermost core of one's own Being.

-It is said of the Easterner that he takes everything inwardly and holds it there in inactivity and this causes him to become stagnant, and the Westerner, however, is full of energy and activity, but takes very little inward, and as a result, functions on the surface level of activity, and this results in chaos for the most part.
+It is said of the Easterner that he takes everything inwardly and holds it there in inactivity and this causes him to become stagnant.
+The Westerner is full of energy and activity, but takes very little inward.
+As a result he functions on the surface level of activity, and this usually causes chaos.
 So, the East must learn from the West and the West must learn from the East, and this will give balance and integration in the world as well as inspired activity.

-The great turning point of one's human existence is the time one becomes an initiate, or one who steps onto the path of liberation.
-Now one begins to awaken from the great sleep of materiality and begins to awaken to his true immortal and eternal nature.
+The great turning point in one's life is when one becomes an initiate; steps onto the path of liberation and begins to awaken from the great sleep of materiality to his true immortal and eternal nature.

-It is not easy to stay on the path, or progress along the path, because the mortal self of sensation, dishonesty of purpose, and laziness will play on the mentality and trick one into falling away from honesty of Self to dishonesty of purpose and destiny of the Self.
-One does have to experience a certain amount of discipline and restriction in order to gain momentum to reach the goal, and this is not always easy.
-Even if one does fall back to some of his old habits, if he manages to experience enough discipline to meditate regularly, the undesirable habits will fall away in due time.
-The lower self, in order to maintain the old glamor-of-matter ways, will put great pressure on one to stop meditating so that it may maintain its sway in density of matter.
-However, if one exercises honesty of purpose and discipline, the Being will slowly overshadow material habits and one by one they will slowly disappear
+It is not easy to progress along the path, because the mortal lower self will trick one through sensation, dishonesty, rationalizations and laziness into falling away from realizing the destiny of the Self The lower self, in order to maintain the old glamour-of-matter ways, will put great pressure on one to stop meditating.
+One has to experience a certain amount of discipline and restriction in order to gain momentum to reach the goal.
+But even if one falls back to some of his old habits, if he manages to experience enough discipline to meditate regularly, the Being will slowly overshadow the undesirable habits and one by one they will slowly disappear.

-Ignorance in life gives fear, hate, greed, killing and selfishness.
-And, wisdom in life gives peace, strength, humility, love and forgiveness, and a dedication to the fulfillment of the purpose of life.
-That which for ages was hidden from us is now truth revealed for we are now growing into the truth and the truth will free us.
-The mystery of life is now being revealed and unfolded to us.
+Ignorance gives one fear, hate, greed, killing and selfishness.
+Wisdom gives one peace, strength, humility, love and forgiveness, and a dedication to the fulfillment of the purpose of life.
+That which for ages was hidden from us is now truth revealed; the mystery of life is now being revealed and unfolded to us and the truth will free us.
 Then, what we will discover is that it was all the hidden mysteries within our silence that had to be fathomed and revealed; that we alone were the mystery of life that had to be solved by the yoga of self with the Self.
 For in the subtle self lies the solution to the mystery of the Self.
-The gross was for appearances and the subtle for immortality.
+The gross was for appearances and the subtle is for immortality.

 || Back || To Next Lecture || Home